What To Know About Car Insurance

 Third party

 This is the minimum you can legally have.
 It covers you for the costs of injury or damage you cause to other people or their property.
-But it doesn’t give you any protection if your own car is damaged or stolen.
+But it doesn’t give you any protection if your own vehicle is damaged or stolen.

 Third party, fire and theft

+As with third party insurance, this covers other people but it doesn’t protect you if your own car is damaged.
 Where it differs is that it covers repairs or replacement if your car is stolen or damaged by fire.
 Again, it’s not necessarily cheaper than fully comprehensive cover – always compare prices.

 This is the discount that insurers offer when you don’t claim on your policy.
 The discount increases with each year that you don’t make a claim.
 It can be generous too – the discount typically ranges from 30% after one year to 65% or more after five years.
+But if you have an accident and you claim for it, you generally lose two years’ worth of no-claims bonus.

 This is a fixed amount that you have to pay if you make a claim.
 The amount will vary, depending on the type of claim.
 The compulsory level of excess is decided by the insurer.
 But you can also increase the voluntary excess to reduce the cost of your premium.